The University of Reading is an independent corporation with charitable status established by Royal Charter granted in 1926.

 To aid filling in your self-assessment tax return we can send you an annual donation statement that you can use on your tax return, which details your donations and the Gift Aid.

 UK taxpayers who are paid under PAYE (Pay As You Earn) can maximise regular donations to the University of Reading through payroll giving.
 Gifts made through this scheme are taken directly from the gross pay, giving the benefactor immediate tax relief at the highest rate of tax for which they qualify.

-If you are a UK taxpayer and are interested in this method of giving, please request an application form from your employer, detailing your wishes to donate to the University of Reading.
+If you are interested in this method of giving, please request an application form from your employer, detailing your wishes to donate to the University of Reading.
 The employer will then deduct a gift directly from your salary before tax is applied.

 Legacies and reducing Inheritance Tax

-Gifts to charity are exempt from Inheritance Tax (IHT) in the UK, and the government provides a further incentive when you leave 10 per cent or more of your net estate to charity.
-You can find out more about legacy giving here.
+In the UK, gifts to charity are exempt from Inheritance Tax and the government provides a further incentive when you leave 10% or more of your net estate to charity.
+Click here to find out more about legacy giving.